Tuition and Fees

 What’s covered: Test oversight, administration and recording

-Who pays: All residence hall students are required to purchase a meal plan, with the exception of residents living in Cutler Apartment Complex and the Sustainable Village, and graduate students.
-Students who do not live on campus but who want to buy a meal plan can also do so.
-Please review your dining contract for more details.
+Who pays: All students living in a residence hall are required to purchase a meal plan, with the exception of graduate students and residents living in Cutler Apartment Complex and the Sustainable Village.
+UAF also offers meal plans to students not living on campus.
+For more information on meal plan options and plan details please review the Dining Services program terms and conditions.
 All prices are per semester.

 Note: The Wood Center food court is closed for campus holidays.